Gertrude I. Johnson

 Gertrude I. Johnson (1876-1961) was a college-educated American teacher and co-founder of Johnson & Wales Business School.

 Biography

 Gertrude Irene Johnson was born in Norristown, Pennsylvania in 1876.
 She attended Pennsylvania State Normal School (now Millersville University of Pennsylvania) in Millersville, Pennsylvania, graduating 1895.

 After receiving a master's degree in 1897, Johnson taught in public schools, then worked in a bank for five years, before returning to teaching at Bryant and Stratton Business School in Providence, Rhode Island (now Bryant University).
 It was there she teamed up with her old Pennsylvania Normal School classmate Mary T. Wales, who was also teaching at Bryant, to found their own business school.

 School founder

 In 1914, with fellow teacher Mary T. Wales, she co-founded Johnson & Wales Business School in Providence, Rhode Island.
-It has grown into the present-day Johnson & Wales University, with four campuses in the United States.
+It has grown into the present-day Johnson & Wales University, with two campuses in the United States.